 have your MAF tested or rebuilt.

 Here's an example of what a bad MAF output looks like.

 The MAF (LMM) in question was still running more or less ok but

-performed badly and the owner had wasted tins of money on diagnosing the
+performed badly and the owner had wasted tons of money on diagnosing the